boldflight/BibleConverter/test_EPUB/output/isa.md

 and covered with pools of stagnant water.
 I will get rid of her, just as one sweeps away dirt with a broom,” says the Lord of Heaven’s Armies.

+[24] The Lord of Heaven’s Armies makes this solemn vow:
 “Be sure of this:
 Just as I have intended, so it will be;
 just as I have planned, it will happen.